Dates of Service/Place of Service/Service Project:

 Access: no restrictions

-Collection Size: .5 linear feet
+Collection Size: .5 linear feet (located in small collections)

 Since March 16, 2020, American University and Peace Corps Community Archives staff moved their tasks online to wait out the impact of COVID-19.
 While this bars access to our physical collections, the PCCA’s digital archives has a number of interesting journals, memoirs, and photographs available to explore.